LalithaEvani/BhashaMates/README.md

-# Intent Classification with IB and AFR
+# Enhancing Banking Intent Classification using Information Bottleneck (IB) and Anchored Feature Regularization (AFR)
+This repository is created as part of the INLP project.

 This repository implements intent classification on the [Banking77](https://huggingface.co/datasets/banking77) dataset using large pre-trained models (BERT-large, RoBERTa-large) with optional regularization techniques: **Information Bottleneck (IB)** and **Anchored Feature Regularization (AFR)**.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 ├── main.py                      # Main entry point to run training/evaluation